Invasive Meningococcal Disease - Notifiable Condition

 Sources: Humans, including asymptomatic carriers, are the reservoir.
-Transmission is through respiratory droplets or direct contact with respiratory secretions.
-Secondary cases are rarely documented, though outbreaks can occur.
+Transmission is person-to-person through close or prolonged contact with a colonized or infected person’s respiratory and throat secretions.
+Secondary cases are rarely documented but can occur, especially in those in the same household, roommates, and others with close contact to the primary case.

 Purpose of Reporting and Surveillance